-Deliverables/Milestones Due Date Status Comments

-Identify internal and external 12/31/2018 Not Started

-stakeholders, including LIPA and

-the DPS

-Solicit feedback from T&D and 1/31/2019 Not Started

-stakeholders to determine which

-types of projects will receive which

-types of CBAs The PSC's BCA

-framework order will be

-considered, and where reasonable

-and applicable, applied.
-Create a

-document summarizing decisions

-Review cost/benefit analysis 2/1/2019 Not Started

-approach and compare to approach

-recommended in first deliverable.

-Determine gaps

-Hold meeting to review proposal 3/1/2019 Not Started

-with internal and external

-stakeholders, including LIPA and

-the DPS

-Create new analysis templates and 3/31/2019 Not Started

-training materials

-Train relevant personnel and 5/1/2019 Not Started

-implement new procedure
+Deliverables/Milestones Due Date Status Comments Identify internal and external stakeholders, including LIPA and the DPS 12/31/2018 Completed Solicit feedback from T&D and stakeholders to determine which types of projects will receive which types of CBAs.
+The PSC's BCA framework order will 1/31/2019 Completed be considered, and where reasonable and applicable, applied.
+Create a document summarizing decisions.
+Review cost/benefit analysis approach and compare to approach recommended in first deliverable.
+Determine gaps.
+2/1/2019 Completed Hold meeting to review proposal with internal and external stakeholders, including LIPA and the DPS.
+3/1/2019 Completed Create new analysis templates and training materials.
+3/31/2019 Completed Train relevant personnel and implement new procedure.
+5/1/2019 Completed